prashant-ramcharan/courgette-jvm/README.md

 * **cucumberOptions** : The standard cucumber options for specifying feature paths, glue, tags etc..
     * The `publish` cucumber option (_supported from version 5.1.0_) will publish a single cucumber report after parallel execution.
         * The published report link will be displayed in the console and saved to `${reportTargetDir}/cucumber-report-link.txt`.
-        * The published report link is also referenced in the Courgette html report.
+        * The published report link is also linked in the Courgette html report.
+        * To keep the published report forever, provide a `CUCUMBER_PUBLISH_TOKEN` via a system property or an environment variable.
+You can get your token from [https://reports.cucumber.io/profile](https://reports.cucumber.io/profile)

 ### Additional